ISI-apex/hpsc-bsp/README.md

 Uses the ARM bare metal toolchain to build the TRCH and R52 firmware and u-boot for the R52s.
 Uses the Yocto SDK toolchain to build test utilities.
 Uses the host compiler to build QEMU.
+1. `build-hpsc-eclipse.sh` - downloads and builds the HPSC Eclipse distribution.
 1. `run-qemu.sh` - uses the output from the build scripts above to boot QEMU.
 1. `create_rootfs_nand.sh` - creates nand image file and put root filesystem in the nand image file.